Limited Project Availability

 The Role of High-DPI Displays

 High-DPI (dots per inch) displays, also known as Retina displays in Apple products, have further challenged the 72 DPI standard.
+These displays pack more pixels into a small area, resulting in an incredibly sharp and detailed image.

+For web designers, this means creating images that can scale up effectively for these high-resolution screens.
 This often involves using vector graphics or creating multiple versions of an image at different resolutions to ensure clarity and detail across all devices.

 Key Factors in Image Optimization for Web Design